your-host/toolbox-wiki/DANE-for-SMTP-how-to.md

 # DANE TLSA record example
 ![](images/DANE-example-TLSA-record.png)

-**Usage**: says something about the type of certificate that is used for this TLSA record.
+**Certificate Usage**: The type of certificate that is used for this TLSA record.
-2: intermediate / root certificate
+* DANE-TA(2): intermediate / root certificate
-3: end-entity certificate (also called 'host certificate' or 'server certificate')
+* DANE-EE(3): end-entity certificate (also called 'host certificate' or 'server certificate')

+Note on Certificate Usage 0 and 1 (therefor not described above):
+> MTAs SHOULD NOT include TLSA RRs with certificate usage PKIX-TA(0) or PKIX-EE(1).
+Read more on: [RFC7672](https://datatracker.ietf.org/doc/html/rfc7672#section-3.1.3)

 **Selector**: this is about the scope of the fingerprint regarding this TLSA record.
 0: fingerprint with regard to the full certificate